bonifazi/TuttiFrutti/README.md

 Moreover, please acknowledge the original referenced papers for their methodology as indicated within the specific R functions or R scripts under `@references`.

 ## Contact
 Your suggestions on improving these functions and scripts are very welcome.
-For suggestions, questions or support, feel free to contact renzo.bonifazi@outlook.it, or open an issue here on GitHub.
+If you have any suggestions, questions, or need support, feel free to contact renzo.bonifazi@outlook.it, or open an issue here on GitHub.